BenWestgate/Bails/DESIGN_SCOPE.md

 Create backups of the Bails USB for recovery without rescanning blockchain.

-Create clones of the Bails USB with all private data encrypted to give to friends & family
-	decentralize distribution, bypass download wait, User gets private data redundancy
+Create clones of the Bails USB with all private data encrypted to give to friends & family to decentralize distribution, bypass download wait, User gets private data redundancy

 Rotate shares to reset Forgotten passphrases w/o sweeping funds